NOAA-GFDL/CEFI-regional-MOM6/yamls/NWA12/README.md

 ### Baremetal Compilation

-Run the following command create the script that will be used to checkout the model components:
+Run the following command to create the script that will be used to checkout the model components, and optionally run the script by passing in the --execute flag.
+If you don't provide the --execute flag, be sure to run the script printed at the end of this command manually.
 ```
-fre make create-checkout -y CEFI_NWA12_cobalt.yaml -p ncrc5.intel23 -t prod
+fre make create-checkout -y CEFI_NWA12_cobalt.yaml -p ncrc5.intel23 -t prod --execute
 ```

 Create the Makefile for the experiment: